 - Email is a tool, not a task

-5. Check in before you connect your mobile phone to wifi
+5. Check in with yourself before you connect your mobile phone to wifi

-In the moment your thumb is on auto-pilot to Gmail, ask “What do I want to achieve from this action?” and pause to wait for the answer.
-If it’s to write an email, then write the email with grace, focus and love.
+In the moment your thumb is on auto-pilot to Gmail, ask “What do I want to achieve from this action?”
+Pause to wait for the answer.
+If your plan is to send an email, write the email with grace, focus and love.
 Sign out once you’re done.
 If a little part of you is wondering if you’re loved today and is hoping for a few validating ‘likes’, take a few soft breaths in and out, and feel your reuniting imaginary lover surrounding you in his or her arms saying, “You already are, loved very much”.